acm-uiuc/til/_til/vim/viewing-man-pages-with-man-vim.md

+---
-# Viewing Man Pages with man.vim
+title: Viewing Man Pages with man.vim
+category: vim
+---

 In [Quick Man Pages](quick-man-pages.md), I introduced `K` which shells out to the man page for the unix command under the cursor.
 It gets better